Marijuana Addiction Treatment Centers and Rehab Programs

-Marijuana addiction, otherwise known as marijuana use disorder, is estimated to occur in 10–30 percent of individuals who misuse marijuana.1 Marijuana addiction has the potential to take a serious toll on your health and well-being.
-If you suspect that you or a loved one are struggling with marijuana use, you should know that you’re not alone.
+Marijuana addiction—otherwise known as marijuana use disorder—is estimated to occur in 10–30% of individuals who misuse marijuana.1 Marijuana addiction has the potential to take a serious toll on a person’s health and well-being.
+If you suspect that you or a loved one is struggling with marijuana use, you should know that you’re not alone.
 The 2020 National Survey on Drug Use and Health reports that 49.6 million people used marijuana in the past year.2

-Marijuana has legitimate medicinal purposes when used correctly; however, when misused over time, an individual has the risk of developing an addiction.
-Addiction is defined as the compulsive behavior to use marijuana and the inability to cut down or quit, despite harmful consequences within many aspects of your life.
+Marijuana has legitimate medicinal purposes when it is used correctly.
+However, when marijuana is misused over time, an individual runs the risk of developing an addiction.
+Addiction is defined as the compulsive need to use a substance and the inability to cut down or quit, despite harmful consequences within many aspects of a person’s life.

-It’s important to seek treatment sooner rather than later to prevent serious consequences, including worsening addiction.3 Although there is no FDA approved medication to treat marijuana use disorder, behavioral therapies have been shown to help curb compulsive use and teach healthier ways to manage stress and unhealthy triggers.
-Addiction for any type of substance can be difficult to overcome on your own; proper treatment in a marijuana rehab program can help you initiate the path to recovery and improve your life.
+It’s important to seek treatment sooner rather than later to prevent serious consequences, including worsening addiction.3 Although there is no FDA-approved medication to treat marijuana use disorder, behavioral therapies have been shown to help curb compulsive use and teach healthier ways to manage stress and unhealthy triggers.
+Addiction to any type of substance can be difficult to overcome on your own; proper treatment in a marijuana rehab program can help you initiate your journey on the path to recovery and improve your life.

-People use marijuana for a variety of reasons, including social conformity, pleasure, and experimentation.4 People abuse the substance when they are no longer in control of their substance use and use it in harmful or hazardous ways.5 When people continue to use the substance despite the negative effects it has on their lives, they may have an addiction, also known as cannabis/marijuana use disorder.6, 4
+People use marijuana for a variety of reasons, including social conformity, pleasure, and experimentation.4 People abuse the substance when they are no longer in control and use it in harmful or hazardous ways.5 When a person continues to use marijuana despite the negative effects it has on their life, they may have an addiction—also known as cannabis/marijuana use disorder.6,4

-Chronic marijuana use can cause changes in your brain chemistry and different marijuana effects.
-Researchers know that THC, or tetrahydrocannabinol, is the primary chemical that is responsible for marijuana’s pleasurable effects.4 In addition to THC, marijuana contains more than 500 compounds that interact with different receptors known as cannabinoid receptors (CB1 and CB2), which are located throughout your central nervous system.4 This complex interaction can lead to feelings of relaxation, reduced pain, and other pleasurable sensations that can increase your desire for marijuana and compel you to continue using it.4
+Chronic marijuana use can cause changes in brain chemistry and different marijuana effects.
+Researchers know that THC, or tetrahydrocannabinol, is the primary chemical that is responsible for marijuana’s pleasurable effects.4 In addition to THC, marijuana contains more than 500 compounds that interact with different receptors known as cannabinoid receptors (CB1 and CB2), which are located throughout your central nervous system.4 This complex interaction can lead to feelings of relaxation, reduced pain, and other pleasurable sensations that can increase a person’s desire for marijuana and compel them to continue using it.4

-It’s important to note that SAMHSA states that “there are no medical complications of marijuana withdrawal,” and reports that medication is not typically required for marijuana withdrawal.8 Additionally, there are no FDA-approved marijuana treatment medications to date, but research is ongoing.7
+SAMHSA states that “there are no medical complications of marijuana withdrawal” and reports that medication is not typically required during the cannabis withdrawal period.8 Additionally, there are no FDA-approved marijuana treatment medications to date, but research is ongoing.7

-Although marijuana withdrawal is usually mild, unpleasant withdrawal symptoms are still a possibility and can include problems such as depression, restlessness, irritability, trouble sleeping, changes in appetite, chills, abdominal pain, and headaches.8 In certain cases, people can suffer from suicidal ideation or other medical problems.8
+Although marijuana withdrawal is usually mild, unpleasant withdrawal symptoms are still a possibility and can include depression, restlessness, irritability, trouble sleeping, changes in appetite, chills, abdominal pain, and headaches.8 In certain cases, people can suffer from suicidal ideation or other medical problems.8

 Mental Health Disorders and Marijuana Addiction

-Researchers have found a link between marijuana use disorder and an increased risk of co-occurring psychiatric disorders such as schizophrenia, depression, and anxiety disorders, but they’re not entirely sure whether and to what degree marijuana use plays a role in causing these conditions.9 The NIDA reports on research that indicates daily use of high-potency marijuana could potentially result in a higher risk (5 times higher) of developing psychosis compared to people who have never used marijuana.9 One item to note, however, is that the development of psychosis can be influenced by a combination of different risk factors, such as genetics, the amount of the substance you use, and the age at which you started using it.9
+Researchers have found a link between marijuana use disorder and an increased risk of co-occurring psychiatric disorders such as schizophrenia, depression, and anxiety disorders, but they’re not entirely sure whether and to what degree marijuana use plays a role in causing these conditions.9 The NIDA reports on research which indicates that daily use of high-potency marijuana could potentially result in a higher risk (5 times higher) of a person developing psychosis compared to someone who has never used marijuana.9 One item to note, however, is that the development of psychosis can be influenced by a combination of different risk factors, such as genetics, the amount of the substance an individual uses, and the age at which they started using it.9

-The Substance Abuse and Mental Health Services Administration (SAMHSA) says that having a substance use disorder and a mental health disorder can complicate diagnosis and treatment.10 They report that integrated treatment, which means coordinated mental health and substance use treatment, can be helpful for improving treatment outcomes and quality of life, and potentially increase the possibility of a complete recovery.10 Treating the marijuana use disorder and the co-occurring psychiatric disorder may involve a combination of medication and behavioral therapies, which have been shown to reduce marijuana use, especially in those who have been heavy marijuana users or who have chronic psychiatric disorders.7
+The Substance Abuse and Mental Health Services Administration (SAMHSA) says that having a substance use disorder and a mental health disorder can complicate diagnosis and treatment.10 They report that integrated treatment—which means coordinated mental health and substance use treatment—can improve treatment outcomes and quality of life.10 Treating the marijuana use disorder and the co-occurring psychiatric disorder together may involve a combination of medication and behavioral therapies, which have been shown to reduce marijuana use, especially in those who have been heavy marijuana users or who have chronic psychiatric problems.7

 Types of Marijuana Addiction Treatment